MrSamLaw/Professional-README-Generator/dev2/output/README.md

 For more information, please visit: https://opensource.org/licenses/MIT

 ## Contributing
-Contributions are accepted via GitHub & email.
-Please refer to the questions section.
+Contributions accepted via GitHub or email

 ## Tests
-npm test functions are currently in development
+npm test functionality is being developed

 ## Questions
 Any questions can be submitted to via my GitHub page: [MrSamLaw](http://github.com/MrSamLaw)